Rome hero image

 • Airports: FCO and CIA with coach or rail transfers to city center hotels

-• Mobility: Cobblestones and steps; plan elevator use and rest benches at Vatican and Forum
+• Mobility: Cobblestones and steps are common; plan elevator use and rest benches at the Vatican and Forum

 • Meals: Mix sit-down trattorias with quick-service lunches near major sights